Michael Sukkar: Early life and background

-Sukkar was born in the eastern Melbourne suburb of Ringwood, to a father who was born in Lebanon.
-Sukkar attended primary school at Sacred Heart in Croydon and then secondary school at Aquinas College in Ringwood.
+Sukkar was born in the eastern Melbourne suburb of Ringwood, to a father who was born in Lebanon and an Australian-born mother of Norwegian origin.
+He attended primary school at Sacred Heart in Croydon and then secondary school at Aquinas College in Ringwood.
 He completed a Bachelor of Laws and Bachelor of Commerce at Deakin University in 2004 and Master of Laws at the University of Melbourne in 2010.

-In 2005 Sukkar worked as a taxation consultant at accounting firm PricewaterhouseCoopers.
-From 2006 he spent seven years working as a tax lawyer with the firm Blake Dawson Waldron (now known as Ashurst Australia) where he was a senior associate.
+In 2005, Sukkar worked as a taxation consultant at accounting firm PricewaterhouseCoopers.
+From 2006, he spent seven years working as a tax lawyer with the firm Blake Dawson Waldron (later acquired by Ashurst Australia) where he was a senior associate.

-In 2008 Sukkar suffered a cardiac arrest while playing basketball, and was treated by a nurse and anaesthetist who were at the game and an off-duty paramedic who was nearby.
+In 2008, Sukkar suffered a cardiac arrest while playing basketball, and was treated by a nurse and anaesthetist who were at the game and an off-duty paramedic who was nearby.
 Sukkar later advocated for defibrillators when elected to parliament.

 Political career

 Entry to Parliament

 In 2012, Sukkar was endorsed as the Liberal Party candidate for the marginal seat of Deakin.
-He won the seat at the 2013 election with a swing to the Liberal Party of 3.8 points, succeeding Labor MP Mike Symon he joined the government benches of the Abbott Government.
+He won the seat at the 2013 election with a swing to the Liberal Party of 3.8 points, defeating Labor MP Mike Symon to join the government benches of the Abbott government.
 Sukkar served on a number of parliamentary committees in this Parliament, such as the Chairman of the Parliamentary Joint Committee on Intelligence and Security.
 In 2014 Sukkar launched the Deakin 200 Club with other conservative Liberal MPs to fundraise for marginal seats held by conservatives within the party.

-Turnbull Government and first ministry
+Turnbull government and first ministry

 At the 2016 federal election, Sukkar increased his margin by 2.5 points, the Liberal Party's largest swing in Victoria.
-On 24 January 2017, Prime Minister Malcolm Turnbull, appointed Sukkar to the ministry as Assistant Minister to the Treasurer.
+On 24 January 2017, Prime Minister Malcolm Turnbull, appointed Sukkar to the ministry as Assistant Treasurer.
 Turnbull gave Sukkar responsibility for addressing housing affordability.
 When asked about housing affordability on 20 February 2017, Sukkar told Sky News that "we're also enabling young people to get highly paid jobs which is the first step to buying a house".
 Labor MP Tim Watts said in response that the remarks showed the Coalition was "back to where Joe Hockey started on housing affordability".

 In June 2017 Sukkar, Greg Hunt, and Alan Tudge faced the possibility of prosecution for contempt of court after criticising a court's sentencing of terrorists.
 They avoided prosecution by making an unconditional apology to the Victorian Court of Appeal.